-CIP Description:

-A program that focuses on the analysis of large scale data sources from the interdisciplinary perspectives of applied statistics, computer science, data storage, data representation, data modeling, mathematics, and statistics.
-Includes instruction in computer algorithms, computer programming, data management, data mining, information policy, information retrieval, mathematical modeling, quantitative analysis, statistics, trend spotting, and visual analytics.
+CTP Description: A program that ficuses on the analysis of large scale data sources from the program that ficuses on the analysis of large scale data sources from the representation, data modeling, mathematics, and statistics.
+Includes instruction in compute applications, and statistics.
+Includes instruction in compute applications of the programming, data management, data maning, standard on obloy, information retrieval, mathematical modeling, quantitative analysis, statistics, trend sporting, and visual analytics.